genepi/ngs-class/scripts/project.md

 ## Genepi MinION Hackathon
-Welcome to the first Genepi Hackathon!
-Your task today as a to analyse data derived from the MinION, created within our course.
+Welcome to the first Genepi MinION Hackathon!
+Your task today is to analyse our created MinION metagenome data.

 ## Task 0 - Introduction
 The first task is to create FASTQ files from the FAST5 files, which are created by the base caller Albacore.
 For the conversion FAST5 to FASTQ the [poretools](https://poretools.readthedocs.io/) are used.
 An example can be found here: